Male fertility sperm test & semen assessment

 Lab-Testing

-• Motility: movement of the sperm (swimming ability).
+• Sperm motility: movement of the sperm (swimming ability).

 • Morphology: percentage of sperm that have a normal shape.